Edmund Randolph: Early life

-Randolph was born on August 10, 1753, to the influential Randolph family in Williamsburg in the Colony of Virginia.
+Edmund Jennings Randolph was born on August 10, 1753, to the influential Randolph family in Williamsburg in the Colony of Virginia.
 He was educated at the College of William and Mary.
 After graduation, he began reading law with his father John Randolph and uncle Peyton Randolph.

 In 1775, with the start of the American Revolution, Randolph's father, an active Loyalist, fled with his family to Britain.
 Son Edmund stayed in America, where he joined the Continental Army as an aide-de-camp to General George Washington.

 Upon the death of his uncle Peyton Randolph in October 1775, Edmund Randolph returned to Virginia to act as executor of the estate and, while there, was elected as a representative to the Fourth Virginia Convention.
 He was later mayor of Williamsburg and then attorney general of Virginia, a post he held until 1786.
 He was married on August 29, 1776, to Elizabeth Nicholas, the daughter of Robert C. Nicholas, and had a total of six children, including Peyton Randolph, Governor of Virginia from 1811 to 1812.